JohnSantosuosso/officer_arrest_tracker/README.md

 # README

-This is a simple CRUD app created as the first project in Mod 2 using Rails and ActiveRecord.
+This is a simple CRUD app that utilizes MVC to create a database that a police department could use to view officer information and arrest records.
+This project was built using Rails 5.2.6 and a PostgreSQL database.
+Additional styling was added using HTML, CSS, and Bootstrap version 4.

-* Ruby version:
+To get started:
+* Fork and clone repository

   ```ruby '2.7.4'```